Read our recent article for five ways to encourage families to practice decoding strategies in reading at home.

 Educators and families make excellent partners when it comes to building students’ decoding skills in reading and any skills critical to literacy development.

 Parents, caregivers, and guardians are a student’s first teachers in life.
-They play an integral role in cultivating early reading skills and other competencies that underpin a student’s later success and wellbeing, both at school and beyond.
+For struggling readers, this support is even more crucial.
+They play an integral role in cultivating early reading skills and other competencies that underpin a student’s later success and wellbeing at school and beyond.
 When students enter the classroom environment, families join an expanded learning team that shares their desire to see kids thrive.
-It is therefore essential that educators support families to accessibly engage in their child’s education so they can also support educators to achieve this goal.
+It is therefore essential that educators support families to accessibly engage in their child’s education, so they can also support educators to achieve this goal.
 Effective family engagement is a partnership!

 The importance of equity in education and family-school partnerships cannot be understated here.
 Equitable family engagement creates opportunities for traditionally underserved student populations to experience more positive outcomes.
 When it comes to reading development, there are so many ways that educators can support families to practice skills like decoding at home — without any extra equipment, specialty training, or time commitment.

-And if schools and their families are going to successfully navigate the consequences of the pandemic on student reading, such equity in education is an absolute must.
+And if schools and their families are going to successfully navigate the consequences of the pandemic on student reading, then equity in education is an absolute must.

-So, how can educators loop families in to cultivate students’ decoding skills in reading?
+So, how can educators loop families in to practice decoding strategies with their students?

-5 tips for parents to build decoding skills at home
+5 tips for parents to practice decoding strategies at home

-Our team collected their favorite family-friendly strategies for building decoding skills in reading.
+Our team collected their favorite family-friendly decoding strategies for reading.
 Share these with your families and other educators in your network!

 1. Sound it out — creatively!